 # Journey Mapping Research

 Journey mapping is the process of discovering and documenting how people complete a goal.
-Here we provide details on how to conduct research to inform your journeys using SoundingBox.
+Ensure your journey maps are based on research with SoundingBox.

 Journeys, like other SoundingBox studies, provide people with an activity (called a task) and ask people questions about their experience after they finish the activity.
 A journey, like all studies, can contain multiple tasks and questions.